naffe15/BVAR_/README.md

 # BVAR_

-Bayesian VAR toolbox for Inference, Prediction and Causality
+A hitchihiker guide to empirical macro models

 by F. Ferroni and F. Canova

-The Bayesian VAR toolbox is a new package that includes MATLAB/Octave functions to estimate VAR models with Bayesian methods.
-The toolbox allows to conduct inference under various prior assumptions, to produce point and density forecasts and to trace the causal effect of shocks using a number of identification schemes.
-The toolbox is also equipped to handle missing observations.
-A tutorial and examples are provided
+This repository contains  MATLAB functions, routines and documentation to estimate VARs, FAVARs, local projections and other models with classical or Bayesian methods.
+The toolbox allows a researcher to conduct inference under various prior assumptions on the parameters, to produce point and density forecasts, and to trace out the causal effect of shocks using a number of identification schemes.
+The toolbox is equipped to handle missing observations.
+It can also deal with panels of time series.
+We describe the methodology employed and implementation of the functions.
+We illustrate the main features with a number of practical examples.